gschwienbacher/tm-bbb-stress-test/README.md

 ## Overview

-This tool allows stress testing of a BBBB server by running automation scripts in a browserless environment.
+This tool allows stress testing of a BBB server by running automation scripts in a browserless environment.

 ## Requirements